Cancer and COVID-19

 Preparing for Your Next Clinic Visit

 Dr. Marshall explains procedures MedStar and Georgetown have instituted to ensure your safety while you receive the best care possible.
+(Note: This recording was made in March 2020.
+Since that time, health and safety measures have changed.)

 What to Expect From a Telehealth Visit